vueuse/vueuse/packages/core/usePubsub/index.md

 publish('The Tokyo Olympics has begun')
 // console >> message: The Tokyo Olympics has begun

+// Unsubscribe from all subscriptions currently subscribed using usePubsub
+// If in setup, it will be called automatically when onUnmounted unsubscribe()

-// All methods to unsubscribe the event name 'vue-use-pubsub' unsubscribe()
+// All methods to unsubscribe the event name 'vue-use-pubsub' unsubscribe('vue-use-pubsub')

-// All methods to unsubscribe the event name 'vue-use-pubsub-2' unsubscribe('vue-use-pubsub-2')

 // Use subToken to cancel a subscribe unsubscribe(subToken)

-// Or wait for the page to be called up in Unmounted,
-// the subscribers appearing on the current page will be uninstalled automatically
 ```